wanghaisheng/responsive-landing-page-starter/content/blog/en/create-a-conference-call-with-java-dr.md

 ]
 ```

-You will use the `TalkAction` and `ConversationAction` classes from the Nexmo Java Server SDK for building the above NCCO.
+You will use the `TalkAction` and `ConversationAction` classes from the Vonage Java Server SDK for building the above NCCO.

 Add the following code to the `main` method: